jojorichard/Fluorescence_Raman_normalisation/README.md

 ## :notebook_with_decorative_cover: Documentation

   - ![Description of all the features](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation%20/Features_description.md)
   - ![Implementation of a new file format](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation%20/Implementation_of_a_new_file_format.md)
   - ![How to use the package](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/documentation%20/How_to_use_the_package.md)
   - ![Notebook](https://github.com/jojorichard/Fluorescence_Raman_normalisation/blob/main/notebook/project_report.ipynb)

 ## ⚙️ Installation

+Creating a new environment before installing the present package is recommended to ensure a smooth continuation and prevent any unwanted conflit.
 ```
 pip install git+https://github.com/jojorichard/Fluorescence_Raman_normalisation.git
 ```
+To install it, you can copy paste the command above in your terminal or anaconda prompt depending on your computer.

 ## 🛠️ Development installation

-Clone this repository locally from GitHub:
+You can also clone this repository locally from GitHub:
 ```
 git clone https://github.com/jojorichard/Fluorescence_Raman_normalisation.git .
 ```